oalptu1/Calcineurin-Research/README.md

 7. Per-residue energy decomposition
 8. Structural and residue-level analysis using ProDy and related tools

-## Scientific Objective

-The computational analyses are used to investigate how structural modifications of FK506 affect its interactions with calcineurin.

-Particular attention is given to residue-level interactions within the calcineurin B subunit and to changes in energetic contributions associated with FK506 derivatives.

 ## Software

 The workflows make use of: